gensx-inc/gensx/website/home/_posts/gensx-cloud.md

 I've spent a significant part of my career building and deploying infrastructure at scale — five years as an early employee at Pulumi, working on search in the early days of Azure, and operating services at scale at Amazon.
 I understand infrastructure as code.
 I've written a hundred thousand of lines of IaC, authored Kubernetes operators, and scaled services to the moon.

-But AI agent workloads upend everything I've ever learned about infrastructure.
+But AI agent workloads contradict everything I've ever learned about infrastructure.

 ### Static vs ephemeral storage